watson/git-state/README.md

 - `dirty` - The number of dirty files
 - `untracked` - The number of untracked files
-- `issues` - A generic boolean which is `true` if the repository is in a non-clean state (e.g. it's dirty, contains untracked files, is head of its remote or is currently not on master)
+- `issues` - A generic boolean which is `true` if the repository is in a non-clean state (e.g. it's dirty, contains untracked files, is ahead of its remote or is currently not on master)

 #### `untracked(path, callback)`